-Climate is the weather in an area over a long period of time. - The plants and animals within ecosystems adapt so that thev are able to survive in that area.
+- Climate is the weather in an area over a long period of time. - The plants and animals within ecosystems adapt so that they are able to survive in that area.

-- Ecosystems are not one size: they can be as small as a hedgerow or as large as a rainforest.
+- Ecosystems are not one size: they can be as small as a hedgerow or as large as a rainforest. - Large ecosystems are called biomes.